ballerina-guides/wso2con-24/session-3/frontend/README.md

 ## Overview

-This is the frontend implementation for Reviewed!.
+This is the frontend implementation for `Reviewed!`.
 It consists of a React application that works with a Ballerina GraphQL backend.
 It uses the Apollo Client on the frontend to connect to the GraphQL backend.

 ## Get Started